-As far as I can see they are as safe as any other money transfer organisation.
-They are authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011, for the issuing of electronic money.
+As far as I can see, they are as safe as any other money transfer organization.
+The Financial Conduct Authority authorizes them under the Electronic Money Regulations 2011 for issuing electronic money.
 If you read some of the reviews about Paypal, I’m more scared of them.

 Do they have a track record?

 - They have a 5/5 trust rating on Trust Pilot with over 40 000 reviews.
 (Compare that to 1/5 for Paypal)